What is the Family Mediation Voucher scheme and who can apply?

 If you are looking for support to sort out either childcare or financial arrangements without going to court, then amicable offers a range of options.
 All amicable's divorce-diagnostic is designed to help promote your co-parenting relationship, put your children first and stay out of court.
 Our specially trained Divorce Specialists work with you and your ex together, something lawyers are not able to do.
 We work with couples like a mediator, but we will also complete all your paperwork (like a solicitor) to turn your agreements into legally binding documents, something a mediator does not do.

 Read our guide on all the options available to divorcing and separating couples here.

 Can you use family mediation vouchers for amicable negotiation?

 As an online legal service for separating couples, you can’t use the family mediation voucher scheme, however, amicable has over a 90% success rate in helping couples reach an agreement and our fees are fixed and transparent.

 - Download the amicable co-parenting app from the Apple or Google Play Store

 - Online separation coaching

 - Divorce divorce-diagnostic with negotiation support and a written consent order (legally binding order)

 - amicable write-up service (for people who have reached agreement and want to make it legally binding)

-It can be hard to work together when emotions are running high, but with amicable’s coaches on hand, we will help manage the emotional journey and create a safe space so you can work things out as parents and learn new ways of communicating now that your relationship has changed.
+It can be hard to work together when emotions are running high, but with amicable’s Specialist on hand, we will help manage the emotional journey and create a safe space so you can work things out as parents and learn new ways of communicating now that your relationship has changed.